gmp26/grunt-panda/README.md

 #### separator
 Type: `String`

 Default: set to two OS independent line feeds.

 The separator to be inserted between input files that are concatenated before processing by pandoc.

+#### spawnLimit
+Type: `Integer > 0`

+Default: 1

+Limits the number of pandoc child processes that can be spawned at any one time.
+Increase the number if you find this helps with performance.

+#### stripMeta
+Type: `String`

+Default: "---"

+  If the input files contain metadata in the header, this can be removed by setting here the separator string.
+  This separates the meatadata from the markdown content.
+  The metadata and the separator will be ignored.
+  The separator must start at the beginning of the line.
+  If no separator is seen at all, the whole content will be processed.

 #### process
 Type: `Boolean` `Object`

 Default: `false`

 Process source files as [templates][] before concatenating.